Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement regarding the recently-released Nuclear Posture Review:

 Washington, D.C. – Rep. Mike Johnson (LA-04) invited combat veteran Brian Steorts to be his guest of honor at the State of the Union Address.
 Steorts was born at Barksdale Air Force Base in Bossier City and served eight consecutive combat deployments.

-Washington D.C. – Rep. Mike Johnson (LA-04) issued the following statement after the announcement of President Trump’s executive order on healthcare:
+Washington, D.C. – Rep. Mike Johnson (LA-04) released the following statement after the reopening of the federal government:

 In The News

 One of the worst kept secrets in Washington is how frequently lobbyists violate our foreign registration laws by accepting millions of dollars from foreign principals without disclosing a thing about those relationships.

 Five of the six members of Louisiana’s delegation to the U.S. House of Representatives voted Nov.
 3 in favor of H.R.

 Elderly patients who access home health care services, the modern version of house calls, were near eviction before Louisiana Congressman Ralph Abraham and others convinced Medicare to scuttle the plan this week.

 In an op-ed written for Fox News, Louisiana Congressman Mike Johnson says that the “US must act to stop foreign subversion of our democracy.”

 The first term lawmaker from Bossier City writes that some enemy nations are using outside groups to funnel millions in influence money, and no disclosure is required